remysedlak/clipvault/README.md

 # ClipVault

-A clipboard manager written in Rust with offline local storage.
+A clipboard manager written in Rust with offline local storage. </br>
-Features
+## Features:
 - Persistent local storage of clipboard history using SQLite
 - User-configurable settings saved via TOML config files
 - Runs as a background system tray application